perl6/tablets/README.md

   main Index (Appendix A).
 When you see a Perl 6 term without a link, find its corresponding anchor in the Index, then (in Appendix B) create a link to it.

-* Several it terms in the glossary (Appendix G) are still unexplained.
+* Several items in the glossary (Appendix G) are still unexplained.

 * The Tablet 1: History needs a lot of help, especially information from people who were involved in the subprojects.